aspose-slides/Aspose.Slides-Products/slides/en/python-java/_index.md

     </div>
     <div class="col-lg-12">
         <h2 class="h2title">How to Convert PowerPoint to PDF in Python</h2>
-        <p>This Python code shows you how to convert a PowerPoint PPT, PPTX, and OpenOffice ODP document to a PDF document using the default options.
-The resulting file is a PDF document at the maximum quality levels</p>
+        <p>This Python code shows how to convert a PowerPoint or OpenOffice presentation to PDF using the default options.</p>
         <pre>
             <code class="python">
 import jpype